IronicMango/ImportAndShare/README.rst

 ================
 Imports STEP files to current directory and generates share link with options for adding materials and pushing to AirTable.

+This Add-In is a fork of `ImportAndShare <https://github.com/tapnair/ImportAndShare>`_ by `Patrick Rainsberry <patrick.rainsberry@autodesk.com>`_.
+It relies heavily on his original work, and Patrick made significant contributions to helping get this version working as well.
+Thanks Patrick!

 .. image:: resources/readMeCover.png